trimstray/nginx-admins-handbook/README.md

 ###### Rationale

+  > The DH key is only used if DH ciphers are used.
+Modern clients prefer ECDHE instead and if your Nginx accepts this preference then the handshake will not use the DH param at all since it will not do a DHE key exchange but an ECDHE key exchange.

-  > `dhparam` is only used when using DHE ciphers.
-Given the ciphers listed, dhparam would not be used.
-Most of the "modern" profiles from places like Mozilla's ssl config generator no longer recommend using this.
+  > Most of the "modern" profiles from places like Mozilla's ssl config generator no longer recommend using this.

   > Default key size in OpenSSL is `1024 bits` - it's vulnerable and breakable.
 For the best security configuration use your own `4096 bit` DH Group or use known safe ones pre-defined DH groups (it's recommended) from [mozilla](https://wiki.mozilla.org/Security/Server_Side_TLS#ffdhe4096).